iut-cse/design-patterns-swe-17/DesignPatterns/03-mid-semester-problems.md

 These conversions of the data file can be done in any sequence and the same conversion can be applied multiple times.

+Implementation details:
+* Encrypt: change all upper case characters to lower case.
+* Compress: remove the last two characters if the total length is 3 or more.
+Keep as it is otherwise.
+* Encode: surround the string with parentheses.

 ## Problem 3
 The users of “save the animals” can save their preferences.
 To implement this, you need to write a `Preference` class with the following considerations: